Things to Do in New Zealand North Island: Itinerary & Cities in 8 Days

 The pools are constantly fed with underground geothermal water from a 250-metre depth.
 The larger pool is 33–35 degrees centigrade (91–95 degrees Fahrenheit), and the smaller adult pool is 39.5 degrees centigrade (103 degrees Fahrenheit).

-There are many things to do in this part of the New Zealand North Island.
+There is no shortage of things to do in this part of the New Zealand North Island, making it an essential stop on your itinerary.
 Around Athenree are lovely walking tracks like the Trig Walk and the Orokawa Walkway.
 If you have more days here, consider the Karangahake Gorge Historic Walkway, the Golden Cross Mine Walkway or the Black Hill Walkway.

-Athenree features a rich wildlife.
+Athenree features rich wildlife.
 You will find excellent opportunities for fishing here!
 There is also a diverse birdlife around Athenree and Tauranga Harbour.
-The area is home to, or visited, by many native New Zealand birds.
+The area is home to, or visited by, many native New Zealand birds.
 Some are migratory.
-They count Oystercatcher, White-faced heron, Pukeko, Australasian Bittern, Fantail, New Zealand Kingfisher and Tui, and with some luck, you may spot them on the Athenree grounds.
+They include oystercatcher, white-faced heron, pukeko, Australasian bittern, fantail, New Zealand kingfisher and tui, and with some luck, you may spot them on the Athenree grounds.

 You can also have the unique experience of walking directly across to Bowentown at low tide.

-After a morning dip in the hot pool, you will start today’s trip to the Coromandel Peninsula.
-It is a scenic and dramatic drive along curved roads, coastal forest, surprising cliffs and interesting vegetation.
-Be prepared for the wild hens and the occasional loose cow.
-You may also be lucky to spot many native NZ trees here, including the characteristic pohutukawa Christmas tree.
-The northern part of the peninsula has a subtropical climate!
+After a morning dip in the hot pool, you will begin today’s trip to the Coromandel Peninsula.
+It is a scenic and dramatic drive along winding roads, coastal forest, surprising cliffs and interesting vegetation.
+Be prepared for wild hens and the occasional loose cow.
+You may also be lucky enough to spot many native New Zealand trees here, including the characteristic pōhutukawa, also known as the Christmas tree.
+The northern part of the peninsula enjoys a subtropical climate!

-If you want to make the full tour of the peninsula, you will have a long day (and do take into account that the roads are winding, so you can’t go as fast as you may think).
-If not, you can pick a few famous locations and stay a little longer there, still getting a splendid day in beautiful surroundings!
+If you want to make the full tour of the peninsula, be prepared for a long day (and bear in mind the roads are winding, so you cannot travel as fast as you might expect).
+Alternatively, you can select a few famous locations and spend more time there, still enjoying a splendid day in beautiful surroundings.
 There are fantastic secluded lookouts and beaches along the way.
-There are three excellent stops here:
+Here are three excellent stops to consider:

 You will now be leaving the Bay of Plenty.
-Your first stop will be Whiritoa Beach – in the Waikato area – just half an hour’s drive north of Athenree.
+Your first stop will be Whiritoa Beach – located in the Waikato region – just half an hour’s drive north of Athenree.
 On the way, you will pass close to the scenic Athenree Gorge.

 Whiritoa Beach is a pristine sandy beach with breathtaking views of the seascape and cliffs.
-Take a morning walk here: there are several things to do – explore the cliffs or engage in beach activities – this coastal part of the New Zealand North Island leaves you with many options!
+Take a morning walk here: there are several activities to enjoy – explore the cliffs or engage in beach pursuits.
+This coastal itinerary of New Zealand North Island offers a wealth of options!

-You will be stunned by the occasional black volcanic sand, the enticing shells, the soft rocks and beautiful cliffs – a perfect scene for weddings and photography.
+You will be captivated by the occasional black volcanic sand, enticing shells, soft rocks and beautiful cliffs – a perfect scene for weddings and photography.

 Your next stop is Hot Water Beach, one of the popular things to do on the North Island in New Zealand.
-It is a unique opportunity to experience the thermal water rising just beneath the surface of the sand.
-Check beforehand when it is the low tide – because it is best to arrive within two hours on either side of the low tide to get the optimal experience.
+It offers a unique opportunity to experience thermal water rising just beneath the surface of the sand.
+Be sure to check the low tide times beforehand, as the best experience is within two hours either side of low tide.

-Now you will find the right spot – look where others are digging – or already have dug a hole in the sand.
-You can now create your small hot pool on the beach (you may even have brought a shovel for this)!
-And don’t forget some awesome photo shoots of your private natural pool!
+Once there, find the right spot — look where others are digging or have already dug a hole in the sand.
+You can then create your own small hot pool on the beach (you might even have brought a shovel for this)!
+And do not forget to capture some fantastic photos of your private natural pool.

-Do note that – however tempting it might be – it is probably not a beach for swimming since the currents can be strong here!
+Do note that, however tempting it might be, this is probably not a beach for swimming, as the currents can be strong here!

-You will continue to the famed and iconic Cathedral Cove, probably one of the most photographed, dramatic and picturesque sites on the New Zealand North Island!
+You will continue your itinerary to the famed and iconic Cathedral Cove – arguably one of the most photographed, dramatic, and picturesque spots on the New Zealand North Island!

-The Cathedral Cove is accessible only on foot or by boat/kayak.
-The track to get there is 2.5 km (1.5 miles) long – and takes around 1.5-hour return to complete.
-You will leave your car at the car park at Pa Road, and continue from here by foot.
+Cathedral Cove is accessible only on foot or by boat/kayak.
+The track to get there is 2.5 km (1.5 miles) long and takes around 1.5 hours return to complete.
+You will leave your car at the car park on Pa Road and continue on foot from there.
 Right at the beginning of the track, you will also find a viewing deck.
-It is a scenic walk through the lush forest, undergrowth and pines along the stunning rocky shore and cliff views.
+The walk is scenic, passing through lush forest, undergrowth and pines, with stunning rocky shore and cliff views.
 It is a must-see site on the Coromandel Peninsula!

-If you walk in the opposite direction again, you will end at Hahei Beach, a lovely golden, sandy beach.
-You can also rent boats and kayaks to explore the Cathedral Cove from the sea.
-Perhaps you can be lucky to view marine life such as whales, dolphins or seals – and even sometimes penguins.
+If you walk back in the opposite direction, you will end at Hahei Beach, a lovely golden sandy beach.
+You can also rent boats and kayaks to explore Cathedral Cove from the sea.
+With some luck, you might spot marine life such as whales, dolphins, seals — and even sometimes penguins.

-If you stay in Athenree, you will likely want to jump into the hot pool to chill out after your Coromandel trip!
+If you are staying in Athenree, you will likely want to jump back into the hot pool to relax after your Coromandel trip!

 DAY 4: Cities & Things to Do in New Zealand North Island – Mount Maunganui, Tauranga

-Today, you will visit one of the best beaches on the New Zealand North Island (maybe even THE best according to Tripadvisor), namely Mount Maunganui Beach at Tauranga – one of the North Island cities.
+Today, you will visit one of the best beaches on the New Zealand North Island — perhaps even the best according to Tripadvisor — namely Mount Maunganui Beach at Tauranga, one of the North Island’s cities.

-Today, Tauranga is one of the main cities for business, international trade and culture in New Zealand.
-You can easily spend an entire day in Tauranga – including hiking the volcano Mount Maunganui and relaxing on its beach.
+Today, Tauranga is one of New Zealand’s main centres for business, international trade, and culture.
+You could easily spend an entire day in Tauranga — hiking the volcano Mount Maunganui and relaxing on its beach.

-Tauranga, located at the southern end of Tauranga Harbour, is one of the biggest cities in New Zealand (actually the fifth largest city) and the most populous city in the Bay of Plenty.
-It is an ancient Māori settlement from the 13th century, which was repopulated by Europeans in the early 19th century.
+Tauranga, situated at the southern end of Tauranga Harbour, is one of the largest cities in New Zealand (in fact the fifth largest) and the most populous city in the Bay of Plenty – making it a must-include on your itinerary.
+It is an ancient Māori settlement dating back to the 13th century, repopulated by Europeans in the early 19th century.

-Tauranga is also famous for its Mount Maunganui Beach, situated at the foot of the ancient volcano, Mount Maunganui.
-Among the locals, it is just named ‘The Mount’.
+Tauranga is famous for its Mount Maunganui Beach, located at the foot of the ancient volcano, Mount Maunganui.
+Locals simply call it ‘The Mount’.

-Park your car at the beachfront and stroll along the sandy beach, backdropped by spectacular views of the green volcano.
-Look out for fascinating shells – you may be lucky to find some cool Pacific seashells here.
+Park your car at the beachfront and stroll along the sandy beach, set against spectacular views of the verdant volcano.
+Keep an eye out for fascinating shells — you might be lucky enough to find some stunning Pacific seashells here.

-Mauao, Mt Maunganui’s iconic mountain, rises 232 metres (760 feet) above sea level.
-It is a large lava dome formed a couple of million years ago by lava at a gigantic volcanic eruption.
+Mauao, Mount Maunganui’s iconic mountain, rises 232 metres (760 feet) above sea level.
+It is a large lava dome formed millions of years ago during a massive volcanic eruption.

-Try a beachside café, play in the white sand, walk out to the small Moturiki Island and go for a swim (if it is not too cold a day you are here)!
-Probably there will be many things that appeal to you to do here on the famous New Zealand North Island beach.
+Try a beachside café, play in the white sand, walk out to the small Moturiki Island, or go for a swim (weather permitting)!
+There will be plenty of activities to enjoy on this famous New Zealand North Island beach.

-Eventually, after a relaxing beach day, you will continue towards Rotorua in the late afternoon.
+After a relaxing day at the beach, you will continue your journey towards Rotorua in the late afternoon.

-You will now find yourself in the epicentre of New Zealand’s North Island volcanic activity at Rotorua – with lots of options and things to see and do to explore the geothermal area.
+You will now find yourself in the epicentre of New Zealand’s North Island volcanic activity at Rotorua — with plenty of options and things to see and do to explore the geothermal area.

 Rotorua features unique geothermal phenomena with its seething soil, mud pools, colourful hot pools, steam vents, and erupting geysers.

-Stroll through the city park, Kuirau Park, with amazing thermal activity inside Rotorua.
-You will soon discover the volcanic steam and other visible signs of the boiling underground.
+Stroll through the city park, Kuirau Park, where amazing thermal activity occurs right inside Rotorua.
+You will soon discover volcanic steam and other visible signs of the boiling underground.

-Next, follow the lakefront and tracks along Lake Rotorua with Mokoia Island in the middle.
-You may even go on a boat tour to reach the island.
-Shortly, you will arrive at Sulphur Bay.
+Next, follow the lakefront and tracks along Lake Rotorua, with Mokoia Island in the middle.
+You may even take a boat tour to reach the island.
+Shortly after, you will arrive at Sulphur Bay.

-Sulphur Bay features unique wildlife of water birds thriving on top of the active geothermal field!
+Sulphur Bay features unique wildlife — water birds thriving on top of the active geothermal field!
 The milky water here is both acidic and low in oxygen.
-Remember to stay on the paths, although it can be tempting to step out to explore the grounds – but that can be very dangerous!
+Remember to stay on the paths, even though it may be tempting to explore the grounds — this can be very dangerous!

-A Māori experience may well end up being one of your top experiences in Rotorua!
+A Māori experience may well become one of your top experiences in Rotorua!

-Near the Whakarewarewa village, you can hike in a spectacular Redwoods forest, the Whakarewarewa Forest – a historic forest for several reasons.
-If you have time today, you definitely should do it!
-(Otherwise, you may also postpone it for Day 6, where you could swap it for the Polynesian Spa experience – or you could stay another day in Rotorua instead of going to Lake Taupo).
+Near Whakarewarewa village, you can hike in the spectacular Redwoods forest — the Whakarewarewa Forest — which is historic for several reasons.
+If you have time today, you definitely should explore it!
+(Otherwise, you may postpone it to Day 6, where you could swap it for the Polynesian Spa experience — or choose to stay an extra day in Rotorua instead of travelling to Lake Taupo.)

-The forest has a long and fascinating history relating to a volcanic eruption.
-The eruption of Mount Tarawera in 1886 destroyed, to a large extent, the original Whakarewarewa Forest.
-Moreover, a part of the forest was also cleared by European settlers.
-The government replaced the lost trees and set up a government nursery with seeds imported from other countries.
-In 1901, that included some Californian Redwoods.
+The forest has a long and fascinating history linked to volcanic activity.
+The eruption of Mount Tarawera in 1886 largely destroyed the original Whakarewarewa Forest.
+Additionally, parts were cleared by European settlers.
+The government replaced the lost trees and established a nursery with seeds imported from abroad.
+In 1901, this included some Californian Redwoods.

-From 1915, timber could now be harvested, among others, for use in mines like the Waihi Gold Mine.
+From 1915, timber could be harvested, among other uses, for mines such as the Waihi Gold Mine.

-In 1915, the grove of Redwood trees was now declared a memorial to honour and commemorate the Forest Service members who lost their lives in World War I and II.
-In these years, a sawmill also saw the light of day here.
+In 1915, the grove of Redwood trees was declared a memorial to honour and commemorate the Forest Service members who lost their lives in World War I and II.
+Around this time, a sawmill also began operation here.

-Finally, again, in 2013, giant Redwoods were planted to preserve this tree species on Earth for posterity.
+Finally, in 2013, giant Redwoods were planted once more to preserve this tree species on Earth for posterity.

-The latest addition here is the Tree Walk from 2015 – an unusual opportunity to walk the tree tops!
-If you have time, you may consider doing it!
+The latest addition here is the Tree Walk from 2015 — an unusual opportunity to walk among the tree tops!
+If you have time, it is definitely worth considering!

 DAY 6: Rotorua and Lake Taupo

-If you feel up to it, you may start your day with a hot mineral water experience in the Polynesian Spa close to Sulphur Bay.
-Here, the slightly acidic and alkaline natural mineral springs feed into 28 mineral pools for a unique spa experience.
+If you feel up to it, you may start your day with a hot mineral water experience at the Polynesian Spa, close to Sulphur Bay.
+Here, the slightly acidic and alkaline natural mineral springs feed into 28 mineral pools, offering a unique spa experience.

-Then, it is time to drive to Taupo and Lake Taupo, an hour’s drive south of Rotorua.
-As one of the cities at the centre of the New Zealand North Island, Taupo is on the shore of Lake Taupo.
+Then, it is time to drive to Taupō and Lake Taupō, about an hour’s drive south of Rotorua.
+As one of the cities at the centre of the New Zealand North Island, Taupō lies on the shore of Lake Taupō.

-Lake Taupo was created close to two thousand years ago by a gigantic volcanic eruption.
-It is the caldera of the Taupo Volcano and New Zealand’s largest lake.
-Often, it is cold and windy here in comparison with other parts of the New Zealand North Island.
-It is a magnet for water sports like sky diving, jet boating, bungee jumping, and paragliding.
+Lake Taupō was created nearly two thousand years ago by a gigantic volcanic eruption.
+It is the caldera of the Taupō Volcano and New Zealand’s largest lake.
+Often, it is colder and windier here compared to other parts of the North Island.
+It is a magnet for water sports such as skydiving, jet boating, bungee jumping, and paragliding.

-There are many things to do in this central part of New Zealand.
-A few options would be to visit the striking geothermal park and cave Orakei Korako on the way between Rotorua and Lake Taupo or to see the fascinating Huka Falls just before arriving at Taupo (a bit north of Taupo).
-Afterwards – in case you did not do the Polynesian Spa this morning – you may visit the Wairakei Terraces for a thermal spa experience – just five minutes by car from the Huka Falls.
+There are many things to do in this central part of New Zealand – and this itinerary includes some of the absolute highlights.
+For example, you can visit the striking geothermal park and cave Orakei Korako on the way between Rotorua and Lake Taupō, or see the fascinating Huka Falls just north of Taupō.
+Afterwards—if you didn’t visit the Polynesian Spa in the morning — you may wish to visit the Wairakei Terraces for a thermal spa experience, just five minutes by car from Huka Falls.

 DAY 7: A. Tongariro Alpine Crossing or B. Hobbiton